 With the exhibition comes a booklet with more information about the designs and quotes from the designers.
 You can find this booklet within the exhibition and you can also download it here.

 Han Nefkens Fashion on the Edge is an initiative by the writer, patron and art activist Han Nefkens and fashion guru José Teunissen (ArtEZ Institute for the Arts) in collaboration with Museum Boijmans Van Beuningen.
 Its mission is to foster fashion talent that works at the cutting edge of fashion and art, initiate commissions and support research into valuable changes in the fashion scene.

 ‘The Future of Fashion is Now’ is made possible in part through the generous support of Han Nefkens Fashion on the Edge, the Boijmans Business Club, the Creative Industries Fund NL, Prins Bernhard Cultuurfonds (made possible by Breeman Talle Fonds), the BankGiro Loterij, the K.F.
 Hein Fund and Stichting Bevordering van Volkskracht.
 Vogue Nederland is media partner for the exhibition.

 Museum Boijmans Van Beuningen is the museum in the Netherlands where national and international design talent has a platform.
 Design is central again in 2014 in the ‘Design in Boijmans’ programme.
 Alongside ‘The Future of Fashion is Now’, the museum is focusing on design and styling with a variety of special exhibitions and its rich collection.

-During the exhibition there is an every day surcharge of €2 for the museum.
+At this moment the museum presents a diverse program of exhibitions.
+There is an every day surcharge of €2 for the museum (until 18 January 2015).